 Tash: Where do you suggest the average homeowner should draw the line between calling in a pro and tackling a project themselves.

 Bryan: That’s kind of a line drawn in the sand and it moves around a lot, cause it really depends on the homeowner.
 And it depends on the project.
 There’s certain things that, in general, if I had to make a blanket statement, I would say stay away from the classics: stay away from electrical, from plumbing, from HVAC, from gas work, from major structural work, even roofing.
+For things like this it makes more sense to hire a professional in, one that knows how to Repair air conditioning & heating system, or how to fix a roof.
+Don’t decide to do it yourself, as this would could cause a bigger issue.
 Things like that I would recommend, if you’re not a professional or don’t have a lot of experience – OR if you don’t have a lot of time to learn how to do them properly and master them, don’t tackle them.
 Some people are willing to take the time and invest the money and the energy into learning how to do it and they’re quite successful.
 Anyone on the planet can learn how to build a house; can learn to be a carpenter.
 Anyone is capable of that for sure.
 At the end of the day we’re not curing cancer and we’re not launching satellites into orbit.
 You know, we’re banging, 2x4s together and throwing some tiles down.
 BUT, that being said too, there’s a lot of science involved in building.

 Tash: Yea.
 I see a lot of that in some of the shows.
 Canada’s Handyman Challenge for example and last season with all of the science and engineering that went into building the palette houses.
 There’s so much of that that people don’t realize and don’t see.